dhanus/dhanus.github.io/_posts/2018-02-03-learn-machine-learning.markdown

   creditlink: "https://books.google.com/"
 ---

 <p class="intro"><span class="dropcap">I</span>'ve had a lot of people ask me how to get started with machine learning and/or deep learning.
 This is a list of some of the resources that I have either found useful myself or heard people who I trust rave about.
-This post is a summary of a [github repository](https://github.com/dhanus/learnML/blob/master/README.md) that I will update as I find more resources</p>
+This post is a summary of a <a href="https://github.com/dhanus/learnML/blob/master/README.md">github repository</a> that I will update as I find more resources</p>

-# How to learn machine learning
-I've had a lot of people ask me how to get started with machine learning and/or deep learning.
-This is a list of some of the resources that I have either found useful myself or heard people who I trust rave about.

-## General Machine Learning
+# General Machine Learning

 **Classes**